WebAssembly/design/FutureFeatures.md

 are a few areas that are
 [not yet covered](AstSemantics.md#floating-point-operators).

-IEEE 754-2008 NaN bit pattern propagation is presently permitted but not required.
-It would be possible for WebAssembly to require it in the future.

 To support exceptions and alternate rounding modes, one option is to define an alternate form for each of `add`, `sub`, `mul`, `div`, `sqrt`, and `fma`.
 These alternate forms would have extra operands for rounding mode, masked traps, and